Do minor interactions trigger star formation in galaxy pairs?: Conclusions

 Observations indicate that the star formation in galaxies peaked at a redshift of $z\sim2-3$ \citep{tran10, forster20, gupta20}.
 This epoch is often referred as the ``cosmic noon''.
 The minor interactions may trigger star formation in galaxies in the early stages of their evolution.
 The tidal interactions are more effective in inducing star formation during this period due to the lack of stability in the galaxies \citep{tissera02}.
 The minor interactions may have contributed significantly to the rapid rise in cosmic star formation rate during the ``cosmic noon''.
 The cosmic star formation rate declines sharply between $z=1$ to $z=0$ \citep{madau96}.

-We find that the minor interaction in the present Universe suppresses the star formation.
-The environment indeed has some role in such quenching.
-The presence of bar, dominant bulge and AGN also play some roles in quenching the galaxies in minor pairs.
+We find that a significant number of minor pairs in our sample have a very low SFR.
+These quiescent galaxies could be quenched due to multiple reasons.
+For example, the environment may have some role in such quenching.
+The presence of bar, dominant bulge and AGN may also play some roles in quenching the galaxies in minor pairs.
 However, they do not explain the quenching in most minor pairs.
 We expect the more massive companion to be mass quenched or merger quenched in most minor pairs.
 We propose that the less massive companion may experience a satellite quenching at a later stage of evolution \citep{vanden, wright22}.
+However, these alternate scenarios can not be verified in this work and require further studies.
 The quenching by minor interactions in the present Universe would contribute significantly to the build-up of the red sequence and the observed bimodality.
 We propose that this should be taken into account while modelling the observed bimodality.